 On top of this, it’s important to point out that you should never measure your success based on the amount of tickets logged.
-While this is a good metric in production industries (number of cars produced etc), Service Management is a service - and your success metric should be customer satisfaction, not your amount of password resets.
+While this is a good metric in production industries (number of cars produced etc), Service Management is a service - and your success metric should be customer satisfaction, not your number of password resets.
 Think people rather than numbers.

-Luckily, a successful Service portal helps increase your end-user’s satisfaction, and the more positive experiences they have, the better job satisfaction you’ll have as a result!
+Luckily, a successful service portal helps increase your end user’s satisfaction, and the more positive experiences they have, the better job satisfaction you’ll have as a result!

 For more information on Service Catalogues, check out our e-bundle on developing better Self-Service in your organization.